andralex/thenextafterc/docs/source/examples.rst

 Phobos is the standard runtime library that comes with the D language compiler.

-.. seealso:: A collection of common C techniques, and how to do the corresponding task in D can be found `here  <http://dlang.org/ctod.html>`_.
+.. seealso:: To find a collection of common C techniques, and to find out how to do the corresponding task in D click `here  <http://dlang.org/ctod.html>`_.
 However most of them can be implemented in C style.

 .. _D: http://dlang.org
 .. _C Standard library: http://www.cplusplus.com/reference/clibrary/